NhoxLeo/dark-kingdoms/README.txt

   units to look farther out for targets when the battle begins to thin out.
 Added a 'blooded' orc stat to prevent dynamic visibility from increasing visibility range while units are still marching to the battle.
   `blooded' is set and turns on dynamic visibility once an orc has damaged someone.
-I had to be fairly aggressive in increasing visibility range since looking for targets is triggered by warrior/archer_impl(), which is currently repeated every 1.5 seconds, while moving happens continuously in update().
+I had to be fairly aggressive increasing visibility range since looking for targets is triggered by warrior/archer_impl(), which is currently repeated every 1.5 seconds, while moving happens continuously in update().
 Get too lazy with visibility increases and the orcs walk completely out of range before the larger visibility range can pick up anyone new.